 If you have a high desire for control and a very external locus of control, then it is likely that you are going to experience lots of anxiety.

 The locus of control measures how much you believe that it is yourself that determines your own life outcomes (an internal locus of control) or that your life is largely determined by influences and powers outside of your sphere of influence (an external locus of control).

 Of course, if you have an internal locus of control and a high desire for control then what you WANT and what you believe you can DO about things are very much aligned and less likely to result in anxiety.

-What’s wrong with peole having a negative opinion anyway?
+At a more fundamental level, what’s wrong with people having a negative opinion anyway?

 Control Issues and Anxiety

-Because control issues are almost always related to outcomes in the future, the predominant mental health problem that results from these types of behaviours in anxiety.
+Because control issues are almost always related to outcomes in the future, the predominant problems that results from these types of behaviours is anxiety.